-Beyond the position as Founder & Executive Director of ORCD Zimbabwe, Chipo Musara Foweraker is a wife, mother and has an intensive background in Special Needs Education, Public Health and Autism.
+Beyond the position as Founder & Board Member of ORCD Zimbabwe, Chipo Musara Foweraker is a wife, mother and has an intensive background in Special Needs Education, Public Health and Autism.
 Her professional experience was gained in the United Kingdom as well as in Zimbabwe, South Africa and Norway.
 She has more than 16 years of teaching experience in Zimbabwe and voluntary work in South Africa and Norway.
 Chipo has been working in the UK since 2002, in National health Services (NHS) hospitals, residential and care homes and in areas of Health and Social Care.

 Chipo is driven and motivated by success.
 She is hard working, reliable and adaptable to change.
 Chipo has been an entrepreneur in Zimbabwe and her biggest success was her phone shop business in Harare – in partnership with Econet Wireless Zimbabwe and Innscor International Zimbabwe.